oscelest/react-collapsible/README.md

 ## Styling

-The following is a list of elements inside this component and which properties should not be changed under any circumstance.
+The following is a list of elements and properties on said elements which should not be modified to avoid breaking the functionality of the component.
+Any other property is not mandatory, can be changed, and is only there for visual clarity when first using the component.

 ```css
 .collapsible {